QuentinRa/blog.quentinra.dev/programming/web/android/viewmodel/index.md

 if (count.value!! == 0) {} // true
 ```

-LiveData variables are store inside a ViewModel.
+LiveData variables are stored inside a ViewModel.
 </div><div>

 As **value may be null**, we need to use null-safe operators <small>(`!!`, `?`, `?:`...)</small>.
 The difference between a LiveData and a MutableLiveData is that in the latter, you can change `value`.